Colin has been reading as long as he can remember, and the works of Conan Doyle were some of the early works that kept him reading.

-The fame of The Adventure of Charles Augustus Milverton is helped in no small part that it was dramatised by Granada TV, and became one of the most memorable in the series.
-Granada TV would of course cast Jeremy Brett as Holmes, and Robert Hardy as Charles Augustus Milverton.
+The fame of The Adventure of Charles Augustus Milverton is helped in no small part that it was dramatised by Granada TV and became one of the most memorable in the series.
+Granada TV would cast Jeremy Brett as Holmes and Robert Hardy as Charles Augustus Milverton.

-The story of course sees Holmes deal with one of the worst villains he has ever met, Charles Augustus Milverton, a blackmailer, who is prepared to ruin people if they do not pay.
-Holmes and Watson are quite prepared to break the law though to get the better of Milverton.
+The story, of course, sees Holmes deal with one of the worst villains he has ever met, Charles Augustus Milverton, a blackmailer who is prepared to ruin people if they do not pay.
+Holmes and Watson are quite prepared to break the law to get the better of Milverton.

-The Adventure of Charles Augustus Milverton sees Dr Watson recount a case of a highly sensitive nature, where names have been changed and dates never mentioned.
+The Adventure of Charles Augustus Milverton sees Dr Watson recount a case of a highly sensitive nature, where names have been changed, and dates are never mentioned.

-Of course, Milverton is breaking the law, but which victim is going to expose themselves to ruin, in order that Milverton would spend a few months in prison?
+Of course, Milverton is breaking the law, but which victim will expose themselves to ruin so that Milverton would spend a few months in prison?

 At the given time, Charles Augustus Milverton arrived at Baker Street.
-A man of intellectual appearance, with gold-rimmed glasses, Milverton immediately sets about his business, and asks for £7000, a huge sum for the time, for the return of the letters.
-Milverton is insistent that if he is not paid, then the forthcoming wedding will be cancelled.
+A man of intellectual appearance with gold-rimmed glasses, Milverton immediately sets about his business and asks for £7000, a huge sum for the time, for the return of the letters.
+Milverton insists that if he is not paid, the forthcoming wedding will be cancelled.

 Holmes then offers Milverton £2000, the most that Lady Brackwell has at her disposal, but Milverton tells Holmes to get his client to get her friends and family to contribute.
 Milverton then indicates other recent scandals that have come to pass because money has not been paid.
 In any case, Milverton would rather make an example of Lady Brackwell than take a lesser sum for the letters.

 Milverton departs from Baker Street, and as negotiations have failed, Holmes now has to take other action.
-With hardly a word to Watson, Holmes disguises himself up as a workman, and departs from the shared rooms.
+With hardly a word to Watson, Holmes disguises himself as a workman and departs from the shared rooms.

 Charles Augustus Milverton Shot